ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 - **OPTIONAL:** Review any further options (**DB Instance size**, **Storage**, **Connectivity**), and modify to your project needs.
 - You need to give you Database a name.
 Under **Additional configuration**:
   - **Additional configuration**, and then **Initial database name:** Give your database a name, e.g. `strapi`.
-- Review the rest of the options and click the orange, `Create database` button.
+- Review the rest of the options and click the orange, `Create database` 按钮

 After a few minutes, you may refresh your page and see that your database has been successfully created.